-- Complete signed and dated Missouri Standardized Credentialing application or authorize Home State access to the CAQH (Council for Affordable Quality Health Care). - Signed attestation of the correctness and completeness of the application, history of loss of license and/or clinical privileges, disciplinary actions, and/or felony convictions; lack of current illegal substance registration and/or alcohol abuse; mental and physical competence, and ability to perform the essential functions of the position, with or without accommodation - Copy of current malpractice insurance policy face sheet that includes expiration dates, amounts of coverage and provider's name, or evidence of compliance with Missouri regulations regarding malpractice coverage or alternate coverage. - Copy of current Missouri Controlled Substance registration certificate (if applicable) - Copy of current Drug Enforcement Administration (DEA) registration Certificate - Copy of W-9 - Copy of Educational Commission for Foreign Medical Graduates (ECFMG) certificate, if applicable - Copy of current unrestricted medical license to practice in the state in which they practice. - Current copy of specialty/board certification certificate, if applicable - Curriculum vitae listing, at minimum, a five year work history (not required if work history is completed on the application) - Signed and dated release of information form not older than 120 days - Proof of highest level of education copy of certificate or letter certifying formal post-graduate training - Copy of Clinical Laboratory Improvement Amendments (CLIA), if applicable - Signed Advanced Directive Attestation as applicable - Completed and signed Disclosure of Ownership (DOO) Form
+- Complete signed and dated Missouri Standardized Credentialing application or authorize Home State access to the CAQH (Council for Affordable Quality Health Care). - Signed attestation of the correctness and completeness of the application, history of loss of license and/or clinical privileges, disciplinary actions, and/or felony convictions; lack of current illegal substance registration and/or alcohol abuse; mental and physical competence, and ability to perform the essential functions of the position, with or without accommodation - Copy of current malpractice insurance policy face sheet that includes expiration dates, amounts of coverage and provider's name, or evidence of compliance with Missouri regulations regarding malpractice coverage or alternate coverage. - Copy of current Missouri Controlled Substance registration certificate (if applicable) - Copy of current Drug Enforcement Administration (DEA) registration Certificate - Copy of W-9 - Copy of Educational Commission for Foreign Medical Graduates (ECFMG) certificate, if applicable - Copy of current unrestricted medical license to practice in the state in which they practice. - Current copy of specialty/board certification certificate, if applicable

-Home State will verify the following information submitted for Credentialing and/or Re-credentialing:
+- Curriculum vitae listing, at minimum, a five year work history (not required if work history is completed on the application) - Signed and dated release of information form not older than 120 days - Proof of highest level of education copy of certificate or letter certifying formal post-graduate training - Copy of Clinical Laboratory Improvement Amendments (CLIA), if applicable

-- Missouri license through appropriate licensing agency - Board certification, or residency training, or medical education - National Practitioner Data Bank (NPDB) for malpractice claims and license agency actions - Hospital privileges in good standing or alternate admitting arrangements - Review five year work history
+Home State will verify the following information submitted for Credentialing and/or Recredentialing:

-Review federal sanction activity including Medicare/Medicaid services (OIG-Office of Inspector General)
+- Missouri license through appropriate licensing agency - Board certification, or residency training, or medical education - National Practitioner Data Bank (NPDB) for malpractice claims and license agency actions - Hospital privileges in good standing or alternate admitting arrangements - Review five year work history - Review federal sanction activity including Medicare/Medicaid services (OIG-Office of Inspector General)